phil-opp/blog_os/blog/content/second-edition/posts/10-heap-allocation/index.md

 pub mod allocator;
 ```

-Now we're ready to create our first allocator.

-### A DummyAllocator

-We start with a very simple allocator that always returns an error when `allocate` is called.
-This will also help us to test our `#[alloc_error_handler]` function.
-The allocator looks like this:
+Our dummy allocator will do the absolute minimum to implement the trait and always return an error when `alloc` is called.
+It looks like this:

 ```rust
 // in src/allocator.rs